openstack/tempest/doc/source/write_tests.rst

 ##########################

 This guide serves as a starting point for developers working on writing new Tempest tests.
-At a high level tests in Tempest are just tests that conform to the standard python `unit test`_ framework.
+At a high level, tests in Tempest are just tests that conform to the standard python `unit test`_ framework.
 But there are several aspects of that are unique to Tempest and its role as an integration test suite running against a real cloud.